Politics of Newfoundland and Labrador: Commission of Government

-The 1948 Referendums
+1948 referendums

 It was shortly after the Second World War that a Newfoundland National Convention was created in order to deliberate the constitutional future of Newfoundland.
 Two referendums were initiated in the year 1948.
 In the first, Newfoundlanders were asked to vote on whether to join Canada as a province, return to an independent dominion with responsible government, or continue with an appointed Commission.
 In the second referendum, Newfoundlanders were asked to choose between responsible government and confederation with Canada.
 The movement for responsible government tended to be weaker, less organized in rural areas, and had some divisions stemming from many of its members supporting a special economic union with the United States.
 Newfoundland's voters narrowly voted in favour of confederation and in 1949 Newfoundland joined Canada as its tenth province.

 The second referendum was a very divisive one and still to this day is a source of contention among Newfoundlanders and Labradorians.
 During the referendum, Joey Smallwood campaigned for the Confederate Association and Peter Cashin campaigned for the Responsible Government League (RGL).
 The confederate cause drew most of its support from Protestants, poor fishermen and rural Newfoundlanders particularly those from outside the Avalon Peninsula.
 Likewise, the RGL depended on the support of Catholics and voters from the Avalon Peninsula.

 Religion served as a very important determinant in a voter's decision.
 The Roman Catholic establishment, centered in St. John's, feared a loss of power and the possible elimination of its role in denominational education after confederation.
 Confederation was seen as a plot to join loyalist, predominantly English Canada (conversely RGL supporters feared joining "French Canada").

 This trend was not universal since, for example, Catholics from western Newfoundland tended to vote for confederation rather than against it.
 But it did bring about a crack in the Liberal/Catholic and Conservative/Protestant alignment of Newfoundland's voters.
 After confederation, the RGL elected to form the Progressive Conservative Party of Newfoundland and Labrador, while Smallwood, Newfoundland's first Premier after confederation was a Liberal.

 Finally economic issues were quite salient in the referendum on confederation.
 The confederate cause received much of its support from rural Protestant communities, won over to the confederate side by promises of a child allowance ("baby bonus"), better health care, full employment, higher incomes and other social reforms.
 These were measures to which Newfoundland migrants to Canada and the United States were already accustomed, but could not be as successfully promised by the Avalon Peninsula-based, affluent leaders of the RGL.